Stay Safe in the Cold: 12 Winter Safety Tips for Seniors (updated 2025)

 Drink warm fluids: Drink warm fluids such as soup, tea, or hot chocolate to help keep your body warm.

-Avoid alcohol and caffeine: These substances can make you more susceptible to hypothermia because it causes your body to lose heat more quickly.
+Avoid alcohol and caffeine: These substances can make you more susceptible to hypothermia because they cause your body to lose heat more quickly.
 It also impairs your judgement, which can lead to dangerous decisions in cold weather.

 3. Reduce your risk of falls and other injuries